Yanks, Twins epitome of baseball’s 3 True Outcomes

-NEW YORK (AP) — Not until the 42nd pitch of the night was a ball was put in play to a fielder.
+NEW YORK (AP) — Not until the 42nd pitch of the night was a ball put in play to a fielder.

 There were five home runs, 25 strikeouts, 14 walks, 13 pitchers and just 15 hits.